ys279/ys279.github.io-src/content/blog/Blog3.md

-Title: Yiping's Blog3
+Title: Informative Visualizations about Malaria
 Date: 2020-09-20 20:55
-headline: Informative Visualizations about Malaria
+headline: Yiping's Blog3

+Create  informative visualizations about malaria using Python Malaria is a serious and sometimes fatal disease caused by a parasite that commonly infects a certain type of mosquito which feeds on humans.
+Using python to visualize malaria distribution and malaria death